Full Moon December 2025: Cold Moon Meaning and Rituals

 Begin by cleansing the area to create a tranquil and positive atmosphere.
 Remember to open at least one window so any negative energy you remove has a place to leave.
 Play any music you feel drawn to (I typically like to wear headphones and listen to binaural tones or any music that I feel embodies my intention).

 Once the space feels peaceful, sit quietly and reflect on any significant moments, emotions, or events you had this past year.
-Acknowledge the positive moments, then write down the negative ones you’d like to release on your petition paper.
+Acknowledge the joyous moments, then write down the negative ones you’d like to release on your petition paper.

 Begin the Cold Moon Ritual